 The Clean Energy Fund (CEF) was approved in May 2008 by UVM's Board of Trustees.
 A $10 per semester student fee supports the fund, generating about $225,000 annually.
 The CEF first gained momentum as student-led intiative in 2005, and was endorsed by the Student Government Association in 2007, after a randomized survey of 419 students showed that 68 percent would pay $10 per semester for the development of clean energy on the UVM campus.

 Financial support for the Clean Energy Fund comes from a small part of the comprehensive fee paid by full-time graduate and undergraduate students.
-These funds are only used for clean energy purchases at UVM; they are not part of the University’s general budget.
+These funds are to be used for clean energy activities at UVM; they are not part of the University’s general budget.
 Up to 10% of the fund may be used for administrative needs associated with the fund.
 An advisory committee made up of students, faculty, staff and administrators reviews potential projects, and makes recommendations as to how the funds should be allocated.
-This committee reports their recommendations to the University’s Vice President for Finance and Administration, who determines whether the Clean Energy Fund should finance the proposed project.
+This committee reports their recommendations to the University’s Vice President for Finance, who determines whether the Clean Energy Fund should finance the proposed project.

 The CEF committee consults with members of UVM’s physical plant, financial, and planning staff, as well as experts external to UVM (i.e., Burlington Electric Department, Efficiency Vermont, other local renewable energy experts) on the feasibility of project proposals.

 To download energy data for individual buildings, click here.